 SS 223 abc.
-Advanced Topics in Econometric Theory.
+Topics in Theoretical and Applied Econometrics.
 9 units (3-0-6); first, second, third terms.
-Prerequisite: SS 222 abc; may be repeated for credit.
-A course in quantitative methods for second- and third-year social science graduate students.
-Instructors: Sherman, Shum, Xin.
+Prerequisites: SS 222 abc; may be repeated for credit.
+The courses in this sequence cover advanced methods and tools in econometrics, as well as their applications to a variety of topics in economics, including industrial organization, dynamic choice, information economics, political economy, market design, and behavioural economics.
+Instructors: Shum, Sherman, Xin.

 SS 224.
 Social Science Data.
-9 units (3-3-3).
+9 units (3-3-3); first term.
 This course provides broad coverage of empirical methods in the social sciences.
 This includes both methods of data collection and practical aspects of data analysis, as well as related issues of survey design, experimental design, techniques for handling large datasets, and issues specific to the collection and analysis of field and historical data.
 This course also provides students with hands-on experience with data.
-Not offered 2018-19.
+Open to Social Science graduate students only.
+Instructor: Alvarez.

 SS 225.
 Experimetrics.
 9 units (3-0-6); third term.
 This course explores the interaction of experimental design and econometric inference in the laboratory approach to economic questions.
 The course critically evaluates existing experimental studies to highlight this interaction and motivate consideration of inferential strategies early in an experiments design.
 Methodological topics may include testing theories in two-by-two designs, power and optimal design, classifying subjects into canonical types, testing based on elicited preferences and beliefs, and challenges introduced by communication and dynamics in economic experiments.
-Not offered 2018-19.
+Not offered 2019-20.

 SS 228 abc.
 Applied Empirical Methods in the Social Sciences.
 9 units (3-0-6); first, second, third terms.
 Course covers methods used in contemporary applied empirical work in a variety of social sciences.
-Topics covered include (a) maximum likelihood, Bayesian estimation, management and computation of large datasets, (b) reduced form methods like instrumental variables (IV), difference-in-differences (DID), natural experiments, event study and panel data methods, and (c) structural estimation.
+Topics covered include (a) maximum likelihood, Bayesian estimation, management and computation of large datasets, (b) reduced form methods like instrumental variables (IV), difference-indifferences (DID), natural experiments, event study and panel data methods, and (c) structural estimation.
 Emphasis is on the application of tools to substantive social science problems rather than statistical theory, in areas including political science, political economy, corporate finance, and accounting.
 Application focus will vary with instructor interests.
 Instructors: Katz, Ewens, Lopez-Moctezuma.

 SS 229 abc.
 Theoretical and Quantitative Dimensions of Historical Development.
 9 units (3-0-6); first, second terms.
 May be repeated for credit.
 Introduction to modern quantitative history.
 The tools of economic and political theory applied to problems of economic, social, and political development in a historical context.
 Second and third terms will be graded together.
 A pass/fail will be assigned in the second term and then changed to the appropriate letter grade at the end of the third term.
-Instructor: Rosenthal, Hoffman.
+Instructor: Hoffman, Rosenthal.

 SS 231 abc.
-American Politics.
+American and Comparative Politics.
 9 units (3-0-6); first, second, third terms.
-A three-term course in American politics and political behavior.
-While drawing from con temporary materials, the course will emphasize the historical background of American political institutions.
-Instructor: Alvarez, Hirsch.
+Prerequisites: SS 202 abc, or permission of the instructor.
+An advanced graduate Social Science sequence in American and comparative politics.
+The sequence will focus on political institutions and behavior, introducing students to the important theories of American and comparative politics.
+Students will learn how historical, observational, and experimental data are used in American and comparative political analysis.
+Instructors: Alvarez, Staff.